 1. Identify what opportunities are available.

 On the UT Tyler campus, there are dozens of research opportunities available at any given time.
 Finding the right opportunity for you can be a daunting task for someone who is considering undergraduate research for the first time.
-Perhaps the first place to look to identify available opportunities is job postings (Patriot Jobs, department bulletin boards, faculty office doors, etc).
+Perhaps the first place to look to identify available opportunities is job postings (Handshake, department bulletin boards, faculty office doors, etc).
 If you find one or more topics intriguing, contact the listed faculty member and request an in-person meeting.

 If you cannot immediately identify an opportunity, ask yourself these questions to help you reach clarity.